huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Philadelphia
 - [ ] Chicago

-#### Bluesky is a social media platform mosst similar to what other social media platform?
+#### Bluesky is a social media platform most similar to what other social media platform?

 - [ ] Instagram
 - [ ] Facebook